Chart Color Schemes

 Housing

-Sydney Olympic Park features a more urban dwelling mix with significant apartment living, with above-average rates of outright home ownership
+Sydney Olympic Park features a more urban dwelling mix with significant apartment living, with a predominantly rental market

-Sydney Olympic Park's dwellings, as per the latest Census, consisted entirely of semi-detached homes, apartments, and other types (0.0% houses).
-This contrasts with Sydney metro's 0.0% houses and 0.0% other dwellings.
-Home ownership in Sydney Olympic Park was higher at 6.1%, with mortgaged dwellings at 24.7% and rented ones at 69.2%.
-The median monthly mortgage repayment was $2,400, aligning with the Sydney metro average.
-The median weekly rent was $520, unlike Sydney metro's figures of $0 for both metrics.
-Nationally, Sydney Olympic Park's mortgage repayments were higher ($2,400 vs. $1,863), and rents were substantially above the national figure of $375.
+Sydney Olympic Park's dwelling structure, as per the latest Census, consisted entirely of non-household dwellings such as semi-detached units, apartments, and others.
+Home ownership in the area was at 6.1%, with 24.7% of dwellings under mortgage and 69.2% rented out.
+The median monthly mortgage repayment was $2,400, and the median weekly rent was $520.
+Nationally, Sydney Olympic Park's mortgage repayments were significantly higher than the Australian average of $1,863, with rents substantially above the national figure of $375.

 Frequently Asked Questions - Housing